Branka Katić

 Branka Katić (Бранка Катић; born 20 January 1970) is a Serbian actress known for appearing in the films Black Cat, White Cat and Public Enemies, and the TV series Big Love.

 Career

 Katić debuted in the film Nije lako sa muškarcima when she was 14 years old.
 She was a student of the Academy of Dramatic Art, and received instruction from actor Rade Šerbedžija.
 She appeared in theatre in Subotica, Novi Sad and Belgrade.
 Her film appearances include Black Cat, White Cat, In July and Public Enemies.
-Her television work includes playing Tatiana Taylor, the second wife of Barry Taylor, in Auf Wiedersehen, Pet; Ana, Bill Henrickson's fourth wife for a brief period on the HBO series Big Love; Charlotte Kaletta in the TV miniseries Anne Frank: The Whole Story; Nika Marx, the producer's wife in the episode "The Prince's Bride" of Entourage; and as a prostitute in an episode of The Vice.
+Her television work includes playing Tatiana Taylor, the second wife of Barry Taylor, in Auf Wiedersehen, Pet; Ana on the HBO series Big Love; Charlotte Kaletta in the TV miniseries Anne Frank: The Whole Story; Nika Marx, the producer's wife in the episode "The Prince's Bride" of Entourage; and as a prostitute in an episode of The Vice.

 Personal life

 Katić is married to British film and television director Julian Farino.
-They have two sons: Louis and Joe.
+They have two sons.